josdejong/mathjs/docs/expressions/syntax.md

 ### Units

 math.js supports units.
-Units can be used the arithmetic operations add, subtract, multiply, divide, and exponentiation.
+Units can be used in the arithmetic operations add, subtract, multiply, divide, and exponentiation.
 Units can also be converted from one to another.
 An overview of all available units can be found on the page